grame-cncm/faustcourse/session2/Lesson 2.md

 function transforming a time input into a value output.
 This value is also called a sample.

-The full scale audio range for samples is typically a floating-point value between -1 and +1.
+By convention, the full scale audio range for samples is typically a floating-point value between -1 and +1.
 But of course, Faust can manipulate signals of arbitrary ranges that can also be integer signals.